imagitama/phasmophobia-site/items/spirit-box/index.md

 This item is used to talk to the ghost.
 Turn it on and ask it questions like "are you there" and if it gives you a 1 word answer like "kill" or "yes" or "die" or something then you have found that evidence.

+**The lights must be off and you must either be near the ghost or be in the ghost's room to get a response.**

+**You do not need to take a photo of the Spirit Box for the evidence to count.**

 ## Notes

-You can either talk to it when it is near your or talk to it inside the haunted room.

-Ensure the lights are turned off to get a response.

-You do not need to take a photo of the Spirit Box for the evidence to count.

 It (probably) still detects your voice even when push to talk is enabled and you aren't talking (to be confirmed).